Love INC Kenya

 In response to this gap, World Relief Kenya pulled together a team of pastors from Nairobi churches for a vision trip in 2010 to the US.
 This team observed the US-based Love In the Name of Christ model in action.

-Love INC is a universal model that can be translated across cultures and nations.
+Love INC is an adaptable model that can be translated across cultures and nations.
 In October 2010, a team from Love INC in the US came to Kenya to cast a vision for Love INC to a group of about 40 pastors from the Nairobi area.
 In early 2011, the decision was made adapt the Love INC model to Kenya.
 We wanted to see “love” happening!

-Using the major roads in Nairobi as a guide, we identified five zones which run along five major road arteries in Nairobi: Thika Road, Karura, Ngong Road, Karengata, and Mombasa Road.
+Using a map of Nairobi as a guide, Love INC Kenya established five zones of service which run along five major road arteries in Nairobi: Thika Road, Karura, Ngong Road, Karengata, and Mombasa Road.

 After life took unexpected turns, Crystal found herself rebuilding in Newaygo, MI.
 “I was lost, fearing a wrathful God and struggling to find purpose.
 Then I discovered Growing Hope (a ministry of Love INC of Newaygo County, MI).
 Joining it, I didn’t realize the incredible journey ahead.
 ‘Love

 A mother and son, facing homelessness, sought resources at Love INC of Oceana County, MI.
 They were regular visitors for years, but only recently joined their Transformational Ministry (TM) classes, seeking holistic support.
 During their time taking Transformational Ministry classes at Love INC, they secured stable housing and

 One of Love INC Kenya’s five affiliates serves the Githogoro slum and sees countless needs, many of which point back to the same root issue – poor sanitation.
 Without safe, affordable, and accessible drinking water, residents face a high risk of contracting communicable diseases such as typhoid and